 The editors are in charge of:

-- Make initial reviews of articles to ensure that they are within the thematic scope of the journal and that they meet the basic requirements for possible peer review;
+- Make initial reviews of articles to ensure that they are within the thematic scope of the series and that they meet the basic requirements for possible peer review;

 - Evaluate possible conflict of interest that affect the transparency of the editorial process;